Marina (Polish singer): 1989–2008: Early life and career beginnings

 Marina Łuczenko was born in Vinnytsia, Ukraine (then the Ukrainian Soviet Socialist Republic).
 At age two, she moved with her parents and brother to Poland, where her grandparents were originally from before they moved to Ukraine during the Second World War.
 The family settled in Stalowa Wola, a city located in southeastern Poland in the Subcarpathian Voivodeship.
 Her talent for singing was discovered by her father, who was a musician himself.
 Marina graduated from the first-degree music school where she studied piano, and completed the Agnieszka Osiecka Secondary School in Warsaw.

 As a child, she participated in numerous singing contests and television music competitions, winning on many occasions.
 She began her professional career in 2000, appearing in Waldemar Krzystek's television play Ballada o zabójcach.
 She competed in Poland's national final for the inaugural Junior Eurovision Song Contest 2003 with the song "Sen".
 In 2004, she played the lead role of Juliet in Studio Buffo Theatre's adaptation of Romeo and Juliet directed by Janusz Józefowicz.
-In 2007, she took part in the contest New Wave, and finished third.
+In 2007, she took part in the music competition New Wave, and finished third.
 She was awarded $20,000, and was offered a record deal with Universal Music Germany, which she rejected as she did not agree with its terms.
-She also received a special prize of $50,000 from one of the competition's organisers Alla Pugacheva.
+She also received a special prize of $50,000 from one of the organisers, Alla Pugacheva.

 In 2008, she participated in the seventh season of the Polish version of Dancing with the Stars called Taniec z gwiazdami.
 Together with her dancing partner Michał Uryniuk, they finished tenth.